estark37/estark37.github.io/_posts/2021-01-03-the-phantom-webpage-and-other-woes-of-warning-pages.md

 response from the server, etc.

-Authentication prompts also, belatedly, revealed a surprising fact about the committed interstitials rearchitecture: it’s actually [web-exposed](https://github.com/whatwg/fetch/issues/1132). (“Web-exposed” is a jargon-y way of describing a browser change that web developers might notice or care about, usually because it could break websites that were depending on the
+Authentication prompts also, belatedly, revealed a surprising fact about the committed interstitials re-architecture: it’s actually [web-exposed](https://github.com/whatwg/fetch/issues/1132). (“Web-exposed” is a jargon-y way of describing a browser change that web developers might notice or care about, usually because it could break websites that were depending on the